abdullah-qw/social-apple/README.md

 2. Then tell Composer to load the plugin:

-        composer require dukt/social-linkedin
+        composer require *******to complete*******

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for LinkedIn.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Apple.

 ## Setup

-To enable the LinkedIn login provider, go to Social → Settings → Login Providers, and configure the “LinkedIn” login provider.
+To enable the Apple login provider, go to Social → Settings → Login Providers, and configure the Apple login provider.